The Amazing Rise of Medco Energi

 Oil production peaked at 65,000 BOPD in the 1960s.

-Due to the high viscosity of the low gravity oil, to enhance the production, the steam injection was introduced in 1985.
+Due to the high viscosity of the low-gravity oil, to enhance production, steam injection was introduced in 1985.

-The Duri steam flood project was so successful that it became one of the largest and the best steam floods in the world.
+The Duri steam flood project was so successful that it became one of the largest and best steamflood in the world.

-Thanks to the successful steam injection, Duri oil production increased significantly to 185,000 BOPD.
+Thanks to the successful steam injection, Duri oil production continued to increase until it peaked at 302,000 BOPD in 1995.

 After 30 years of the steam flood, the production had declined to about 50,000 BOPD by 2017.

-Chevron handed over the operatorship of the Duri field and the Rokan block to Pertamina in August 2021.
+Chevron Pacific Indonesia handed over the operatorship of the Duri field and the Rokan block to Pertamina in August 2021.

 With Pertamina Hulu Rokan as the new operator, the Duri field and the Rokan block are undergoing a massive expansion.

-Pertamina built a 17 MWp solar plant in the Duri field in 2022 to meet the electricity need of the field.
+Pertamina built a 17 MWp solar plant in the Duri field in 2022 to meet the electricity needs of the field.

 History of the Giant Attaka Oilfield